George Poteet’s 1969 Ford Torino, built by Rad Rides by Troy, took home the first-ever Barrett-Jackson Cup at Hot August Nights in Reno, NV.

 Poteet, of Collierville, TN, came up with the idea to take a 1969 Torino Talladega—the type used in NASCAR at the time—and transform it into a street machine.
 It features a fuel-injected, 750-horsepower Ford Boss 429 engine coated in a bronze satin finish.
 The Torino rides on an Art Morrison chassis with C5 Corvette front suspension and Detroit Speed four-link rear suspension.
 Bodywork includes a five-inch widened body, three-inch shortened front fenders, and a one-inch-shorter-than-stock wheelbase.
 The entire grille was carved from a block of billet aluminum.

-You can read more about the award in this article from Reno Journal Gazette and find an extensive group of photos at MyRideIsMe.com.
+You can find an extensive group of photos at MyRideIsMe.com.
 Learn about the inaugural Barrett-Jackson Cup and how the finalists were selection in our original Barrett-Jackson Cup post.